-Each dot in the chart below was a member of the Senate in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Dorgan is shown as a purple triangle. (analysis methodology)
+Dorgan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Dorgan sponsored bills primarily in these issue areas:

 Some of Dorgan’s most recently sponsored bills include...

 - S. 3997 (111th): A bill to authorize appropriations for certain Native American programs.

 - S.Res.
 689 (111th): A resolution recognizing National American Indian and Alaska Native Heritage Month and ...

 - S. 3893 (111th): A bill to establish the Emergency Trade Deficit Commission, and for other ...

 - S. 3851 (111th): Clean Sports Protection Act